How to Kill Weeds Naturally, Without Harming Your Other Plants

-Mulching: Anything that covers and smothers weeds is a mulch, including biodegradable products like cardboard and newspapers.
+Anything that covers and smothers weeds is a type of mulch, including biodegradable products like cardboard and newspapers.
 Mulch also helps conserve moisture.
-An organic mulch works best in two ways: It offers weed control, and it breaks down to add fertility to your soil.
-Use a 2- to 4-inch layer of organic materials, such as pine bark, straw, grass clippings from a non-chemically treated lawn, or bark.
-Wood mulches, however, draw nitrogen from the soil in order to break down, so it pulls nitrogen away from your plants.
+An organic mulch works best in two ways: It offers weed control, and it breaks down to make your soil more fertile.
+Use a 2- to 4-inch layer of organic materials, like pine bark ($8, Ace Hardware) straw, grass clippings from a non-chemically treated lawn, or bark.
+Wood mulches, however, draw nitrogen from the soil in order to break down, so it pulls nitrogen (and nutrients) away from your plants.
 Avoid placing mulch right up next to the trunks of trees or stalks of plants, which can lead to disease or decay.

-Solarizing: During the heat of summer, place thin clear plastic across any area where you wish to kill weeds.
-Leave the plastic in place for 4 to 6 weeks.
+During the heat of summer, place thin clear plastic across any area where you want to kill weeds.
+Leave the plastic in place for four to six weeks.
 The sun heats the ground and kills weeds and weed seeds, but the intense heat also kills beneficial organisms.

-Hand weeding: Grab a dandelion weeder -- a tool with a forked end -- or another sharp implement that allows you to dig deep into the soil to remove a weed's roots.
+Grab a dandelion weeder ($10, The Home Depot), which is a tool with a forked end, to dig deep into the soil to loosen and pry up a weed's roots.
+There are even long-handled versions that allow you to stand up while removing weeds.
 If roots remain in the soil, they may regrow.
 If you don't have the right tools, pulling the plant out as close to the roots as possible is the next best thing.

-Boiling water: Boiling water kills plant tissues.
-But the stream of water may be hard to control if you are trying to do spot weeding.
+Boiling water kills plant tissues, but like flaming, the stream of water can be hard to control if you are trying to do spot weeding.

 Natural Weed Killers

 Any herbicide you choose, whether it's an organic (sometimes called "natural") compound or a synthetic one, has its benefits and drawbacks.
-These organic weed-killer products work, but they have limitations.
+These organic weed-killer products work, but they also have a few limitations.

-Corn Gluten Meal: Dr. Nick Christens at Iowa State University discovered that a byproduct of corn milling -- corn gluten meal -- works well to inhibit seeds from growing.
+Dr. Nick Christens at Iowa State University discovered that corn gluten meal ($37, Ace Hardware), a byproduct of corn milling, works well to prevent seeds from growing.
 This pre-emergent organic herbicide is often sold as a lawn weed-control product.
-It must be applied at just the right time in spring before weeds begin to sprout to be effective.
-It also takes several years of applications to reach its full potential.
-Avoid applying corn gluten meal in any beds where you plan to sow seeds; it will also prevent those from growing!
+In order for it to be effective, you have to apply it at just the right time in spring before weeds begin to sprout.
+Usually, it also takes a few years of consistent applications to reach its full potential.
+Just avoid applying corn gluten meal in any beds where you plan to sow other seeds because it'll also prevent them from growing

 What Not to Use: Salt

-Salt kills plants.
-However, it also poisons the ground for many years and moves with rain or water into groundwater sources.
-It's a bad idea to use it anywhere in the yard.
-No matter how many blogs suggest using a homemade weed-killer recipe that calls for salt or Epsom salt, vinegar, and dish soap, be aware that the salts and soap are toxic to the environment and should be avoided.
+It's true that salt kills plants, including weeds, but it also poisons the ground for many years and moves with rain or water into groundwater sources.
+It's a bad idea to use it anywhere in the yard, so steer clear of homemade weed-killer recipes that call for salt or Epsom salt, vinegar, and dish soap.
+Both the salts and soap are toxic to the environment and should be avoided.